Guides & tips

 4. Plan for technical support for the kiosk in case of hardware or software issues

-Determine what type of internet connection and bandwidth you need to support your self check-in kiosk.
+Determine what type of internet connection and bandwidth you need to support your self-check-in kiosk.
 You'll want to either have a trained member on staff who can help you with issues or a way to contact the vendor for tech support in case anything goes awry.

 Be sure to have a contingency plan in case of internet outages.
 Many businesses resort to good ol’ pen and paper in these situations.
-Ensure that you have printouts of all required forms for guests to fill out and get a printable waitlist template to manage guests waiting to be seen.
+Ensure that you have printouts of all required forms for guests to fill out, and get a printable waitlist template to manage guests waiting to be seen.
 Alternatively, consider keeping a tablet on hand that can run only with cell phone data reception as a backup.

 After check-in: Managing your waitlist

-Once your customers check-in, you’ll want to clearly communicate next steps.
+Once your customers check in, you’ll want to clearly communicate next steps.
 If there’s a wait to be seen, use a virtual queue.

 A virtual queue is an alternative to a physical line or a waiting room.
 If the wait is long, you can allow your customers to leave the premises or encourage them to explore other parts of your business.
 They’ll stay updated on their place in line via their phones.